loverajoel/theproductindex/docs/_coverpage.md

 # From Zero to PM

-> A compilation of notes, articles, podcasts and books.
+> An organized compilation of notes, articles, podcasts and books.

 > Or, how to become a product manager.